mbaucum1/RGID/README.md

 # DIVE
-Python code and documentation for DIVE - Dashboard for Interpretable Variable Exploration.
+Python code and documentation for DIVE - Dashboard for Interpretable Variable Explanations.

 DIVE is an interactive dashboard (built on the Altair visualization library) for exploring variable effects and interactions in machine learning models.
 Code originally presented at the 2023 INFORMS Business Analytics Conference in Aurora, CO.